gitlabhq/gitlabhq/doc/api/award_emoji.md

 curl --request DELETE --header "PRIVATE-TOKEN: <your_access_token>" https://gitlab.example.com/api/v4/projects/1/issues/80/award_emoji/344
 ```

-## Award Emoji on Notes
+## Award Emoji on Comments

-Notes are a sub-resource of issues, merge requests, and snippets.
-The endpoints documented above
+Comments (also known as notes) are a sub-resource of issues, merge requests, and snippets.
-are available for notes as well.

 NOTE: **Note:**
-The examples below describe working with award emoji on notes for an issue, but can be
+The examples below describe working with award emoji on comments for an issue, but can be
-easily adapted for notes on a merge request.
+easily adapted for comments on a merge request.

-### List a note's award emojis
+### List a comment's award emoji

-Get all award emojis for a note.
+Get all award emoji for a comment (note).

 ```text
 GET /projects/:id/issues/:issue_iid/notes/:note_id/award_emoji